pbek/QOwnNotes/webpage/src/de/getting-started/markdown.md

 ```

 ::: tip
-You can tell QOwnNotes to fully highlight blockquotes or just the blockquote character
-in the *Editor settings*
+You can tell QOwnNotes to fully highlight blockquotes or just the blockquote character in the *Editor settings*

+You can use the [shortcut](./shortcuts.md) <kbd>Ctrl + Shift + B</kbd> for marking text as blockquote.
 :::

 ## Horizontal rule

-There are three ways to get a horizontal rule:
-hyphens, asterisks or underscores.
+There are three ways to get a horizontal rule: hyphens, asterisks or underscores.

 ```markdown
 Three or more...